 This article is accredited for one SA-CME credit.
-Visit appliedradiology.org/SAM for full SA-CME information.
+Visit appliedradiology.org/SAM2 for full SA-CME information.

 Hydrocephalus is a common and important process, a mechanical complication of many different pathologic conditions and a disease process itself.
 The morphologic features are easily recognizable, but the pathophysiology remains incompletely understood.
 Current treatments are limited and invasive: cerebrospinal fluid (CSF) diversion via catheter or endoscopic third ventriculostomy (ETV).
 Further research and improved understanding of the pathophysiology is necessary to expand and refine treatment options and optimize patient outcomes.